EcoClimLab/Operations/README.md

 Not all projects are currently up to speed with these guidelines, but we are striving to adopt these procedures with all new projects and to bring ongiong projects up to speed.

 This is a working document, and lab procedures are subject to change.
-Lab members are encouraged to provide feedback and ideas to help improve practices.
+Lab members and collaborators are encouraged to provide feedback and ideas to help improve practices.

 ## Open access policy